Project 22220 icebreaker: Project 22220

 Although the preliminary design had been developed already in the late 1980s, the final technical design of LK-60Ya was completed in 2009 by Central Design Bureau "Iceberg" as Project 22220.

 The construction of the lead ship was awarded to Saint Petersburg-based Baltic Shipyard, part of the state-owned United Shipbuilding Corporation, in August 2012 with a contract price of 36.959 billion rubles (about US$1.16 billion).
 A 84.4 billion ruble (about US$2.4 billion) follow-up contract for two additional vessels was signed in May 2014 and a second contract, worth over 100 billion rubles (about US$1.5 billion), for two more in August 2019.
 In January 2023, the Russian government allocated 58.9 billion rubles (about US$820 million) for financing 50% of the construction of two additional Project 22220 icebreakers and the shipbuilding contract was signed on 2 February.

-With the Project 22220 icebreakers under construction, focus was to have moved to the development of even larger and more powerful nuclear-powered icebreakers known as Project 10510 "Leader" (Лидер), with the first ship expected to be commissioned in 2027.
-However, in early 2023, additional Project 10510 vessels appeared to have been cancelled in favour of two additional Project 22220 ships.
+With the Project 22220 icebreakers under construction, focus moved to the development of even larger and more powerful nuclear-powered icebreakers known as Project 10510 "Leader" (Лидер), with the first ship expected to be commissioned by the Zvezda Shipbuilding Complex in 2027.
+However, the construction of the nuclear-powered icebreakers in Russia have been affected by the international sanctions during the Russo-Ukrainian War since 2022.
+The first Project 10510 icebreaker, Rossiya, has been delayed until 2030 and the second and third hulls were cancelled in early 2023 in favour of two additional Project 22220 icebreakers.